 In this article, you will learn about real time embedded systems scheduling algorithms, types of real time scheduling algorithms, online and offline scheduling algorithms of real time embedded systems.
 In real time operating systems(RTOS) most of the tasks are periodic in nature.
-Periodic data mostly comes from sensors, servo control and real-time monitoring systems.
+Periodic data mostly comes from sensors, servo control, and real-time monitoring systems.
 In real time operating systems, these periodic tasks utilize most of the processor computation power.
 A real-time control system consists of many concurrent periodic tasks having individual timing constraints.

 These timing constraints include release time (ri), worst case execution time(Ci), period (ti) and deadline(Di) for each individual task Ti.
-Real time embedded systems have time constraints linked with output of the system.
-The scheduling algorithms are used to determine which task is going to execute when more than one task is available in ready queue.
-The operating system must guarantee that each task is activated at its proper rate and meets it deadline. you may also like to read about
+Real time embedded systems have time constraints linked with the output of the system.
+The scheduling algorithms are used to determine which task is going to execute when more than one task is available in the ready queue.
+The operating system must guarantee that each task is activated at its proper rate and meets its deadline. you may also like to read about

 Offline Scheduling Algorithm

 Offline scheduling algorithm selects a task to execute with reference to a predetermined schedule, which repeats itself after specific interval of time.
 For example, if we have three tasks Ta, Tb and Tc then Ta will always execute first, then Tb and after that Tc respectively.

 In Online scheduling a task executes with respect to its priority, which is determined in real time according to specific rule and priorities of tasks may change during execution.
 The online line scheduling algorithm has two types.
 They are more flexible because they can change the priority of tasks on run time according to the utilization factor of tasks.